Employee engagement: Types of employee engagement

+These types of employee engagement collectively contribute to creating a positive work environment, fostering employee satisfaction, and ultimately, enhancing organizational success.

 Family engagement strategy

-In an increasingly convergent and globalized world, managers need to foster unique strategies that keep employees engaged, motivated and dedicated to their work.
+Managers are supposed to foster strategies that keep employees engaged, motivated and dedicated to their work.
 Work–life balance at the individual level has been found to predict a highly engaged and productive workforce.
 An important aspect of work–life balance is how well the individual feels they can balance both family and work.
 The family is a cultural force that differs from its values, structures and roles across the globe.
 However, the family can be a useful tool for global managers to foster engagement among its team.
 Parental support policy is being adopted among businesses around the globe as a strategy to create a sustainable and effective workforce.
 Research suggests businesses that provide paid parental support policy realized a 70% increase in workers productivity.
 Moreover, firms that provided paid parental leave gained a 91% increase in profits, by providing parents with resources to balance both work and personal life.
 These findings are supported by social exchange theory, which suggests that workers feel obliged to return the favour to employers in the way of hard work and dedication when compensated with additional benefits like parental support.